Don’t Be Afraid To Ask Your Guest How To Make The Event Perfect!

 Social and Networking Opportunities

-An event’s focus should be more about the attendee engagement as opposed to merely the speaker selection or session content.
+An event’s focus should be more on the attendee engagement as opposed to merely the speaker selection or session content.
 It helps to review your previous activities to keep attendees socializing and networking.
 Were they fun and exciting?
 Would you like to attend an event like yours a second time?

 Questions to ask about your event’s social engagement and networking opportunities include: